 The NFC identity verification technology is used to read encrypted data in the RFID chip of identity documents for user verification.
 With the help of a smartphone, NFC technology can be used to access a user’s data from identity documents and validate the document’s authenticity.

-In the video below, you can see how the Identity Verification with NFC looks like:
+In the video below, you can see what Identity Verification with NFC looks like:

 Every feature of Klippa’s Identity Verification solution adds layers of security to your identity verification process and can help you prevent synthetic identity theft, ultimately enhancing your AML & KYC compliance.